efuccio694/The-Best-Neighborhood-in-Pittsburgh/README.md

 ### Overview:
     The goal of our project is to determine the best neighborhood in the city of Pittsburgh by analyzing various datasets from the WPRDC.

+### Instructions:
+    Please view the FinalProject file in it's folder for the final version of our project.
+    The rest of the folders contain each individual notebook for the metrics.